Mulek: Encounter with Nephites

 When the Nephites were commanded to leave their historic homeland of Lehi-Nephi to flee from the Lamanites, the exiled remnants discovered the city of Zarahemla, to their north.
 The Book of Mormon records that the Mulekites spoke a language that was largely unintelligible to the Nephites.
 When taught the Nephite language, the Mulekites recounted their descent from Mulek, which was then recorded.

 The Mulekites had in their possession a stone that told the story of Coriantumr, a survivor of the Jaredites who had encountered the Mulekites and lived among them until his death.
 Much of the prior Mulekite history was lost because of their lack of records.

-Assimilation with Nephites

-The Nephites settled among the Mulekites.
-The Mulekites eventually adopted the Nephites' language and religion, and the two peoples formed one nation by establishing Zarahemla as their new capital and naming the Nephite Mosiah as their king.

-Possible origin of the name

-Hugh Nibley relates the name to his royal origins, and states:

-"The word 'malek' is 'king' but the word 'mulek' [mulaik] means 'dear little king'.
-The Mulekites were the people who had the little king with them; they were rather proud of that."

-Of the Mulekites, he says they are the "Mulekiah, which means 'the king people'".